Darkelf2024/Darkelf-Browser/README.md

 - Darkelf Player is in Progress!

 - X25519 + Kyber768 Hybrid Post Quantum Encryption: Wait for Updated Release!
 It is fast and Smooth!
+Both updates will have Tor Integrated
+- Standalone Kyber768/1024 Editions Ready!

-Both updates will have Tor Integrated - It is ready and fast!
+- It is ready and fast!
 Has Rust Hybrid Implemented.

 Enhancements for Darkelf Browser – UI Upgrade & Performance Boost